 I felt like nothing mattered.
 That the world was empty, too.
-I knew things weren’t that bad, logically.
-I hadn’t lost all sense of everything.
+Logically, I knew things weren’t that bad.
 I could recite the good things in my life, no problem.
 But I had no serotonin.
 None.
 I couldn’t even feel bad, I didn’t feel at all.
 I felt…cold?
 Lukewarm.

 Sometimes it truly is a literal drop.

-It happened to me, again, after this amazing, fantastic weekend with a former lover of mine and M’s.
-I didn’t feel good, after she left, and it wasn’t because I didn’t like having her with us or because I missed her.
+It happened to me, again, after this amazing, fantastic weekend with a former lover of mine and my master’s.
+We had a beautiful time, but of course it couldn’t last forever.
+She had to leave.
+I didn’t feel good, after she left.
+For a couple of days.
+It wasn’t because I didn’t like having her with us or because I missed her.
 I just felt…bad.
 I didn’t even want physical intimacy and I couldn’t figure out why.

 Don’t forget, that unlike a pill, sub drop involves a heightened (and relaxed) emotional experience.

 Whatever I felt with the pill, it was intensified with the experience with my unicorn.
 Because feelings were involved.
 Not only are you feeling a lack of love and happiness— there are also a million different emotional aspects.